webdigga/large-currency-transfers-co-uk/src/posts/ear-protectors-music.md

 tags:
   - product
 rightImage: /static/img/music.webp
-rightImageAlt: Auritech Concert Earplugs - Intelligent Hearing Protection for music lovers
+rightImageAlt: Auritech Concert Ear plugs - Intelligent Hearing Protection for music lovers
 ---
 Drums and brass instruments can be loud, reaching up to 100dB.
 Amplified music at events like festivals, concerts, or clubs can be even louder, reaching 130dB.